nosana-ci/workshop/assignments/web3-labs/README.md

 # Web3 Labs

 Welcome to the Web3 Labs assignment!
-In this workshop you'll learn how to automate your Solidity Contract deployment on the Polygon test network.
+In this workshop you'll learn how to automate the deployment of Solidity contracts on the Polygon test network.

-We'll go over core components of any pipeline, apply those with Hardhat tooling, and do so in a nosana pipeline!
+We'll go over core pipeline components, apply tthem with Hardhat tooling, and do so in a Nosana pipeline!

 ## Assignment overview

 Hardhat is an Ethereum development environment that provides an easy way to deploy smart contracts, run tests and debug Solidity code locally.

-The goal of this exercise is to learn how you can let the commands you run locally deploy your smart contract with a CI/CD system.
+The goal of this exercise is to learn how to use a CI/CD system to deploy your smart contract using commands you run locally.

-You're pipeline should at least contain the following components:
+Your pipeline should at the very least contain the following components:

-0. Initial prep: Setup your automation engine
+0. Initial prep: setup your automation engine
-1. Build step: Create and compile a simple smart contract
+1. Build step: create and compile a simple smart contract
-2. Test step: Run tests
+2. Test step: run tests
-3. Deploy step: The contract will be deployed on Matic's Mumbai Testnet
+3. Deploy step: the contract will be deployed on Matic's Mumbai testnet

 ### Initial prep: setup your automation engine